phetsims/number-line-integers/assets/README.md

   you'll need to open that file and cut and paste the unpacked temperature values into the `airTemperatureNearSurfaceValues` field in `temperatureDataSet.js`.
 + The temperature data was compressed in order to make the file size more compact.
-Please read through the information in temperatureDataSet.js to see how this was done and to figure out how to repeat the process if an when necessary.
+Please read through the information in temperatureDataSet.js to see how this was done and to figure out how to repeat the process if and when necessary.
 + At this point, the temperature data set should be fully updated, and can be tested in the context of the sim.